Daviex/AC_Lag_Fixer/README.md

 ### Credits:
 Credits to [J3r0m3](https://www.nexusmods.com/assassinscreed/users/40473025) that posted other than the executable already edited, also the workaround to do.

-You can find the original here:
+You can find the original mod here:
 [Assassin's Creed Lag Fix - No more lag or frame freezes](https://www.nexusmods.com/assassinscreed/mods/81)

+© 2008 Ubisoft Entertainment.
+All Rights Reserved.
+Assassin’s Creed, Ubisoft, and the Ubisoft logo are trademarks of Ubisoft Entertainment in the US and/or other countries.